Installing @userway/cicd-cli and Setting Up Your Project

 export default {

-project: 'company-website-repo', // Replace with your actual project name
+project: 'company-website-repository', // Replace with your actual project name

 } satisfies Config